White wine: Contemporary era

 Champagne was created in the 18th century but it was in the next century that its global expansion would occur.
 The crowned heads of Europe quickly made the wine stylish in their courts although its production, necessarily in bottles, made for a very expensive product.
 Historian Hugh Johnson assigns an important diplomatic role to champagne: Talleyrand would have offered this wine at the negotiating table of the Congress of Vienna, using it to relax his partners in the discussions.
-The occupation of Champagne by Russian troops in 1815 publicized the sparkling wine to the Russian aristocracy.
+The occupation of Champagne by Russian troops in 1815 publicised the sparkling wine to the Russian aristocracy.
 The Veuve Clicquot (Widow Clicquot) booked her wine to her occupants saying "they drink today, tomorrow they will pay..."

-The progress of the glass industry (especially from the use of coal) helped to democratize the use of the glass bottle.
+The progress of the glass industry (especially from the use of coal) helped to democratise the use of the glass bottle.
 The production of sparkling wine increased dramatically and spread to the American continent.
-The technique of manufacturing was industrialized and other regions were inspired but the reputation of champagne suffered.
+The technique of manufacturing was industrialised and other regions were inspired but the reputation of champagne suffered.
 The commercial flight of champagne was a product of the Industrial Revolution that allowed it to be within the financial reach of the emerging middle classes.